react-native-datetimepicker/datetimepicker/README.md

 On Android, you have a choice between using the component API (regular React component) or an imperative api (think something like `ReactNative.alert()`).

-While the component API has the benefit writing the same code on all platforms, we recommend to use the imperative API on Android.
+While the component API has the benefit of writing the same code on all platforms, for start we recommend to use the imperative API on Android.

-Note that the `params` is an object with the same properties as the component props documented in the next paragraph.
+The `params` is an object with the same properties as the component props documented in the next paragraph.
 (This is also because the component api internally uses the imperative one.)

 ```js
 import { DateTimePickerAndroid } from '@react-native-community/datetimepicker';